SteamGame/steamSummerMinigame/README.md

 - use abilities if available and a suitable target exists:
 	 - Tactical Nuke on a Spawner if below 60% and above 30% of its health
-	 - Cluster Bomb and Napalm if the current lane has a spawner and 2+ creeps
 	 - Metal Detector if a spawner death is imminent (predicted in > 2 and < 7 seconds)
-	 - Morale Booster if available and lane has > 2 live enemies
 	 - Decrease Cooldowns if another player used a long-cooldown ability < 10 seconds ago

 - purchase abilities and upgrades intelligently